 On 11 February 1966 it was declared a white area under the Group Areas Act of 1950, and by 1982, the life of the community was over.
 More than 60,000 people were forcibly removed to barren outlying areas aptly known as the Cape Flats, and their houses in District Six were flattened by bulldozers.

 The District Six Museum, established in December 1994, works with the memories of the District Six experience and with that of forced removals more generally.” — cited from http://www.districtsix.co.za/

 As we left the museum, this graffiti/mural caught my attention.
 The 90-80-70-60 represents apartheid through the decades.
 In 90, you see Nelson Mandela.
 Just Powerful!

 Langa was established in 1927 and was one of the many areas in South Africa that were designated for Black Africans before the apartheid era.
 It is the oldest of suburbs in Cape Town and was the location of primary resistance to apartheid.

-Langa Mosaic Plinths are four colourful, mosaic-decorated plinths.
-Each side of the plinths has a different theme: one is the only memorial to the Mendi, a troop ship that sank in the English Channel in 1917, drowning 607 members of the South African Native Labour Corps.
+Langa Mosaic Plinths are four colorful, mosaic-decorated plinths.
+Each side of the plinths has a different theme: one is the only memorial to the Mendi, a troopship that sank in the English Channel in 1917, drowning 607 members of the South African Native Labour Corps.

 Wow!
 So much was covered in just half a day.
 More to come in the day and life of the people in Part 4 of Photo Diary and Stories of Cape Town.